-In particular, these agreements have extended the methodology of $\frac{\text{Rec.}}{\text{M}}$.1459 to the case of multiple, simultaneous terrestrial interferers.
+In particular, these agreements have extended the methodology of M.1459 to the case of multiple, simultaneous terrestrial interferers.
 This methodology is used in the present report as the basis for the treatment of aggregation effects.2

-The SWG AMT generally agreed to by the entire AMT Sub-working group thatthat, based on the simulations completed and the assumptions that were usedthat sharing between AMT and Commercial LTE systems is not feasible.
-The general consensus was reached that the size of the coordination zones would severely limit the deployment of LTE Systems in the top 100 markets.
+Government Note: The SWG AMT generally agreed that, based on the simulations completed and the assumptions that were used, sharing between AMT and Commercial LTE systems is not feasible.
+The general consensus was that the size of the coordination zones would severely limit the deployment of LTE Systems in the top 100 markets.
 If there are significant changes to the assumptions that radically alter (shrink) the size of the coordination zone then this conclusion may change.